 Although this myth is quite popular, it is indeed false.
-For those of you that don't know, hydroquinone is a topical cream that is used to lighten dark patches of skin (also called hyperpigmentation, melasma, "liver spots," freckles, and "age spots."
+For those of you that don't know, hydroquinone is an organic compound that is formulated into a cream that is available by prescription and in some OTC products.
+When it is applied topically it can lighten dark patches of skin.

 "Systemic exposure to hydroquinone from routine topical application is no greater than that from quantities present in common foods."

-Additionally, I read on FutureDerm (one of my favorite skin care blogs) that according to Dr. David J. Goldberg, a clinical professor of dermatology at Mount Sinai School of Medicine,
+Additionally, I read on FutureDerm that according to Dr. David J. Goldberg, a clinical professor of dermatology at Mount Sinai School of Medicine,

 "Over 100 scientific articles confirm hydroquinone is a safe topical for humans; no independent studies prove the opposite."